Nguyen-Hoa/feature-vis/topics/activation_maximization.md

 ## PyTorch Experiment

 Activation value of unit 340 in layer 'classification_6' will be denoted *fc8-340*.
+The activation values are before normalization (converted such that the activation of all units add up to 1).

 ![Zebra Test](../assets/activation_maximization/pre-max_screenshot_16.07.2020.png)

 Zebra test input on Alexnet trained on Imagenet (1000 classes).
-Activation of *fc8-340*: 23.1242 (before normalization)
+Activation of *fc8-340*: 23.1242

 ![Zebra Max](../assets/activation_maximization/post-max_screenshot_16.07.2020.png)